kubernetes/enhancements/keps/sig-apps/2307-job-tracking-without-lingering-pods/README.md

 ### Deleted Jobs

-When a user or another controller deletes a Job, the job controller scans associated Pods and removes finalizers from them without updating any Job status.
+When a user or another controller deletes a Job, the cascading makes sure that each Pods gets a deletion timestamp.
+The job controller captures this Pod update event, adding the orphan Pod (Pod for which the Job controller doesn't exist) to a separate work queue.
+A single worker scans this work queue to remove the finalizer from the Pod.

 ### Pod adoption